 Copy and paste the below script into your own website or blog to embed this book.

 “A wonderfully vivid portrait of the man behind Sherlock Holmes . . .
-Like all the best historical true crime books, it’s about so much more than crime.”—Tana French, author of In the Woods
+Like all the best historical true crime books, it’s about so much more than crime.”—Tana French, author of In the Woods A sensational Edwardian murder.
+A scandalous wrongful conviction.
+Sir Arthur Conan Doyle to the rescue—a true story.

 “Developed with brio . . .
-[Fox] is excellent in linking the nineteenth-century creation of policing and detection with the development of both detective fiction and the science of forensics—ballistics, fingerprints, toxicology and serology—as well as the quasi science of ‘criminal anthropology.’”—The New York Times Book Review
+[Fox] is excellent in linking the 19th-century creation of policing and detection with the development of both detective fiction and the science of forensics—ballistics, fingerprints, toxicology and serology—as well as the quasi science of ‘criminal anthropology.’”—The New York Times Book Review

 Under the Cover